DanCQ/Perlin-Snake/README.md

 # Perlin Snake

+A screensaver?
+Art?

+<a href="https://perlinsnake.pages.dev/">Perlin Snake</a>

-A growing snake like object randomly drawn within the window.
+A growing snake like object drawn in randomly generated, but closely related spaces within the window.